 The College of Liberal Arts and Social Sciences Excellence in Teaching & Learning Awards recognize regular (Maroon Award) and fixed-term (Gold Award) faculty members who go above and beyond what is expected in creating exceptional learning opportunities for our students.
-The recipients are selected by the CLASS Excellence in Teaching & Learning Committee, chaired by Dr. Marcy Taylor, interim associate dean, and composed of a representative from each department within the college.
+The recipients are selected by the CLASS Excellence in Teaching & Learning Committee, chaired by Associate Dean Marcy Taylor and composed of a representative from each department within the college.

 The Excellence in Teaching & Learning Award recipients are experts in their fields, effective and creative in promoting student learning, inspire students to high achievement and receive high praise from them in return, and are admired advisors and mentors to future educators.